Step 1: Choose an office

 There are many local offices with different responsibilities and potential impacts.
 They are also elected in different years.
 Below is a list of some of those offices.

 - At large council member and mayor – Represents the whole city on the city council.
 They can live anywhere in the city and are elected by all eligible voters in the city.
 There are two at large council members, who serve separately as the A and B members.
 The mayor, in addition to serving on the council as a voting member, also performs ceremonial and official duties on behalf of the city.
-These offices were last elected in 2019, and the incumbents serve four-year terms.
-The next election for at large council members and the mayor is in 2023, and they will be elected using the ranked-choice voting method.
+These offices will be on the ballot in 2027, and they are elected to four-year terms using the ranked-choice voting method.

 - School board member – Represents a school district as a member of the school board.
 School board members live in and are elected by eligible voters who live in their school district.
 They are elected to four-year terms using the traditional method of voting in which the candidates receiving the most votes are elected.
 School board offices are not elected using ranked-choice voting.
-Terms are staggered so that half the members of the board are elected to every two years.
+Terms are staggered so that half the members of the board are elected every two years.
+The next election for school board will occur in 2027.
 You may file with the City of St. Louis Park to run for ISD 283 (St. Louis Park Public Schools) school board member.
 If you live in either the Hopkins or Edina school district, you should contact your district for filing information.

 Step 2: Know your district